Long Shot: The Kevin Laue Story: Filming

 During the edit of Franklin Martin's first film, Walking On Dead Fish, Martin coached an AAU team during a tournament in Las Vegas.
 Martin was coaching a team playing against Laue and McKnight.
 Martin was immediately amazed by Laue's talent, then became astounded at the ability and technique that Laue possessed while only have one arm.
 Martin contacted McKnight and Laue immediately following the game.
 Upon McKnight's and Martin's first handshake, Martin had begun his second film where he shot for four years, following Kevin's path to his dreams.
 The documentary takes place in Pleasanton, CA; Los Angeles, CA; Berkeley, CA; New York City, NY; Fork Union, VA; and Pittsburgh, PA.

 Release

-The film opened in New York City on October 26, 2012, at the Quad Cinema.
+The film premiered in New York City on October 26, 2012, at the Quad Cinema.
 Long Shot: A Kevin Laue Story has been picked up by the production and distribution company Cinipix.
-Cinipix is proposing a fall theatrical release in selected cities.
+Cinipix is proposing a fall theatrical release in select cities.